 Before he was upstaged by those wretched Minion-like Rabbids, Rayman as a character had a perfectly respectable run of platformers for the PlayStation, Sega Saturn, and even the Atari Jaguar.
 The Game Boy Color edition of Rayman sticks as closely as possible to the formula established with the first game’s release in 1995.
 You’ll hunt for power ups, manage tricky platforming situations, and do everything in your power to stop the sinister Mr. Dark for good.

 Rayman specifically on the Game Boy Color can be immensely frustrating at times, but with impressive replay value and a general sense of fun that draws you in.
-Rayman’s GBC outing is not a perfect port, but still very solid given the challenges.
+Rayman’s GBC outing is not a perfect port, but still a great time on a handheld.

 16. Legend of the River King